-However, It’s important to retake the test if you are required to increase your score before you apply to college.
+However, it’s important to retake the test if you are required or need to increase your score before you apply to college.
 So, if you have already taken the SAT once or twice, you might be asking yourself, what could I have done to get a better score?
 Perhaps you haven’t been using the right resources.

 There are countless SAT prep books and various other resources online.
 These books guide you by providing tips, practice questions, strategies, reading examples and so much more.
 Take advantage of these SAT study materials to improve your knowledge and understanding of the test.

-So if you’re looking to get into MIT or Harvard, or even minimise your financial burden, keep reading to discover the 9 best SAT prep books.
+So if you’re looking to get into MIT or Harvard, or even minimize your financial burden, keep reading to discover the 9 best SAT prep books.

 SAT prep black book second edition by Mike and Patrick Barett